 You could open a Junior Cash ISA for them to gain interest on their money or invest their savings in the stock market through a Junior Stocks and Shares ISA (such as the one we offer).

 With a Junior ISA, the amount you can save or invest is less, with the allowance for the 2023/24 tax year standing at £9,000.

 However, you can use this allowance in one type of JISA or spread it across both types.
 Another thing to keep in mind is that it’s normal for stock markets to fluctuate, so if you choose a Junior Stocks and Shares ISA, your child could always get back less than what was invested for them.

 Consider combining your pensions into one

-It’s said that the average worker will have around 6 jobs in their lifetime – or they could have more than 122 if they happen to be a millennial.
-And with most employers automatically enrolling you into their workplace pension scheme when you join a new company, you could have the same amount of pension pots lying around forgotten.
+And with most employers automatically enrolling you into their workplace pension scheme when you join a new company, you could have a lot of pension pots lying around forgotten.
 This means that you could be paying a different set of fees for each pension you have, and if you don’t know what providers they’re all with, then you may struggle to access your savings when the time comes.

 Check your subscriptions and direct debits